pingcap/docs-cn/tiflash/tiflash-configuration.md

     - If you do not set the scheduling rate for Regions of a specified store, this store inherits the setting of `store-balance-rate`.
     - You can execute the `pd-ctl -u <pd_ip:pd_port> store limit` command to view the current setting value of `store-balance-rate`.

+- [`replication.location-labels`](/pd-configuration-file.md#location-labels): indicates the topological relationship of TiKV instances.
+The order of the keys indicates the layering relationship of different labels.
+If TiFlash is enabled, you need to use [`pd-ctl config placement-rules`](/pd-control.md#config-show--set-option-value--placement-rules) to set the default value.
+For details, see [geo-distributed-deployment-topology](/geo-distributed-deployment-topology.md).

 ## TiFlash configuration parameters

 This section introduces the configuration parameters of TiFlash.